mahasmalik/Parstagram/README.md

 - [x] User can load past tweets infinitely.
 (2pts)
 - [x] User can view their own profile
 - [x] User can view their own posts
-- [x] User can update and change their profile photo
+- [x] User can change their profile photo
+- [x] User can display profile photo with each post
 - [x] Changed style of home feed, login page, and posting page
 - [x] Added tabs to the app - home feed and profile page